-Therefore, put one big button in a striking color, below the tagline and introductory text on your homepage, that will promise your visitors something valuable.
+Therefore, put one big button in a striking color below the tagline and introductory text on your homepage that will promise your visitors something valuable.

-Think of a free consultation, free trial, free e-book, printables, or a checklist with tips that they can implement directly in their business.
+Think of a free consultation, free trial, free e-book, printables, or a checklist with tips they can implement directly in their business.

 When you ask your visitors for 3 different actions, they will most likely not perform even one because they don’t know what to choose.

-Put reviews on your site to show what you can do
+Use reviews on your site to show what you can do

 Nothing can be more influential than having good reviews from satisfied customers on your website.
 It’s ok, we all know they are fake, but we buy into them anyway.

-The person who visits your website is more likely to assume that you are good at what you when someone (other than yourself) praises your service.
+The person who visits your website is more likely to assume that you are good at what you do when someone (other than yourself) praises your service.